docker/buildx/docs/reference/buildx_create.md

 can be overridden by [`--buildkitd-flags`](#buildkitd-flags).
 See an [example buildkitd configuration file](https://github.com/moby/buildkit/blob/master/docs/buildkitd.toml.md).

-If the configuration file is not specified, will look for one by default in:
+If you don't specify a configuration file, Buildx looks for one by default in:

 * `$BUILDX_CONFIG/buildkitd.default.toml`
 * `$DOCKER_CONFIG/buildx/buildkitd.default.toml`
 * `~/.docker/buildx/buildkitd.default.toml`